sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-filter/route-alerts.md

 You can specify contacts in entity labels instead of in check labels.
 The check definition should still include the pipeline.
-For more information about managing entity labels, read the [entities reference][10].

 If contact labels are present in both the check and entity, the check contacts override the entity contacts.
 In this example, the `dev` label in the check configuration overrides the `ops` label in the agent definition, resulting in an alert sent to #dev but not to #ops or #fallback: